AddType video/mp4 .mov AddType video/webm .webm

 The documentary film and educational initiative Objects and Memory is about how we respond to history while it is happening and how we tell our stories through the otherwise ordinary things in our homes and museums that are associated with people, places, and events.

-The film was PBS's national prime time special in commemoration of both the seventh and tenth anniversaries of 9/11.
+The film was PBS’s national prime time special in commemoration of the seventh, tenth, and fifteenth anniversaries of 9/11.
+A PBS programming executive commented, “[This] program is one of the very few that continue to see broadcast play after so many years – the overwhelming majority of shows never see that much affection over time from PBS and stations.”
 With narration by Frank Langella and music by Philip Glass, Objects and Memory invites viewers to consider what they value most, and how we form communities across time.

 Objects and Memory is now available for purchase.
 The DVD includes additonal interviews, personal stories, and deleted/extended scenes.
 Available here.